-LAS VEGAS – The temperature is expected to be in the 100s in Nevada throughout this week’s Black Hat 2011 security conference, but the real heat will be on software companies and the people responsible
+LAS VEGAS – The temperature is expected to be in the 100s in Nevada throughout this week’s Black Hat 2011 security conference, but the real heat will be on software companies and the people responsible for securing their products.

 The amount of mobile malware has been increasing.